Looking for easy fall painting ideas? This one makes the most of two medias — tempera paint and oil pastels. They each add a little zing to the other.

 • Black oil pastel

 • Paper towel (optional)

-1. Students were directed in drawing a very large outline of a leaf.
-You could describe it as a large upside down heart with a line going through it.
+1. Draw a very large outline of a leaf.
+Think of it as a large upside down heart with a line going through it.

-2. About 3 or 4 vein lines were added in each side.
+2. Now draw about 3 or 4 vein lines in each side.

-3. Students were given 2 paper plates, one with a squirt of yellow, red and white paint, and one for mixing new colors.
-They were to try to make a different shade to fill each section of the leaf.
+3. Make two plates for each student, one with a squirt of yellow, red and white paint, and one for mixing new colors.
+They goal is to mix a different shade to fill each section of the leaf.

-4. When the leaf was filled, they wiped their brush clean and got a small cup of blue tempera to paint the background.
+4. When the leaf is filled, wipe you brush clean and get a small cup of blue tempera to paint the background.

-5. To speed up the drying process, the painting was gently dabbed with a paper towel.
+5. To speed up the drying process, the painting may be dabbed with a paper towel.

 6. Students traced their leaf and lines with a black oil pastel.